euandeas/Instagram-New-Music-Scraper/README.md

 # Instagram-New-Music-Scraper
 ## What is this?

-This python project will use NLP (Natural Language Processing) to identify when new music is comming out or when events are happening from an artists instagram posts.
+This python project will use NLP (Natural Language Processing) to identify when new music is coming out or when events are happening from an artists instagram posts.
 ## Catergories of Posts

 These are the different catergories that a post could be put into: